 Request Lease Agreement(s)

-As the property transfers to you, so will the tenants occupying the property.
-Meaning needy Nacy in unit 102, the previous owner had such a hard time with, now becomes your headache.
+As the property transfers to you, the tenants will occupy the property.
+Means needy Nacy in unit 102, whom the previous owner had such a hard time with, now becomes your headache.
 It’s important to know when the lease agreements will expire and the terms of the contract you will be operating under until you get a chance to screen, renew, or non-renew with your inherited tenants.
 Also, check to see when the previous owner renewed with the tenants in place.
 Just before selling or even under contract (if not stipulated), the owner or management company may end up renewing the lease agreement with current tenants, and you’re stuck with them for the next year.

 It’s very likely the property you’re purchasing belongs to a mom-and-pop landlord that has had a tenant living in the property for the last seven years.
 They’ve been accepting cash payments, collecting rent when the tenant had it, and likely won’t have a tenant ledger.
 That doesn’t mean it’s not a great investment property; in fact, it might be a stellar hidden gem with tremendous potential with a little TLC and experience behind it.
 The properties managed by a property management company or a large institutional investor will have a tenant ledger on file.
 From our experience, the tenant ledger tells a lot about the tenant occupying the property.
 If you see late payment after late payment, with late notices posted month-after-month.
 Make sure the lease wasn’t recently renewed, as you’ll likely have a hard time training that tenant on how things will operate under new ownership.